 The total economic impact of COVID-19 over FY20-FY21 is projected to be a 5.9% reduction in GDP.

 COVID-19 struck halfway into FY20, in March 2020, but the full fiscal year impact was modest.
 GDP fell by an estimated 2.6%, which is no greater than the normal ups and downs of the RMI's economic cycle (see Figure 23).
 A further GDP reduction of 3.3% projected for GDP in FY21, bringing the total impact of COVID-19 to 5.9% over the two years.
-The transport sector contributed most to the reduction was transport; it includes shorebased support to fishing fleets, provisioning of vessels in Majuro port, and airport operations.
+The sector which contributed most to the reduction was transport; it includes shore-based support to fishing fleets, provisioning of vessels in Majuro port, and airport operations.
 The sector is projected to have declined by 41%.
 The small hotel and restaurant sector, reflecting travel restrictions, is projected to contract enormously by 72%.
-The construction sector is projected to have declined by 12%, but despite travel restrictions on key skilled personnel, has avoided any large cutbacks.
+The construction sector is projected to have declined by 12%, but despite travel restrictions on key skilled personnel, large cutbacks have been avoided.
 Lastly, the fishing sector is projected to decline 12%.